 6. Create More Content

-HubSpot reports these blog statistics that we can’t ignore:
+HubSpot reports these statistics that we can’t ignore:

-What would it take for you to increase your blog output?
+What would it take for you to increase your content production output?
+What nw aspect can you add in 2020 — webinars, podcast, vlog, a greater emphasis on social media?
 Can you spread the pen around to different teams within your company to get different perspectives?
 Do you need outside help?
-You don’t have to jump to four blogs a week immediately.
-Build up to it over a couple of months.

 Yes, we're advocating for more quantity here, but don't let quality fade.
 Choose it over quantity.
 Build up over time maintaining (or improving) the quality as you go because Google and other search engines value relevance, original content, and length a lot more than quantity of blogs.